Samples

 Or run without using Docker by doing the following:

-1. run npm install to install the nodejs dependencies in both the client directory and the server directory
+to install the nodejs dependencies in both theclient

-2. create or modify the .env file in both the client directory and the server directory with localhost, or create a .env.local to override the .env file.
+directory with localhost, or create a .env.local to override the .env file. - run

 Configuration